Djmcflush/CofoundAIProd/README.md

 <details><summary>👇click me</summary>

 ### Anyscale
-You can now use [Anyscale Endpoint](https://app.endpoints.anyscale.com/landing) to serve Llama-2 models in your RealChar easily!
+You can now use [Anyscale Endpoint](https://app.endpoints.anyscale.com/landing) to serve Llama-2 models in your CofoundAI easily!
 Simply register an account with Anyscale Endpoint.
 Once you get the API key, set this environment variable in your `.env` file:
 ```
 ANYSCALE_ENDPOINT_API_KEY=<your API Key>
 ```